 Contracts for consultancy can either be negotiated directly with individuals or through Imperial Consultants Ltd, who will provide advice and template contracts.
 Companies can also contact the department's Industrial Liaison Team, who will act as a broker to find the right expertise.

 Artificial Intelligence research encompasses foundational studies in Logic and a variety of Artificial Intelligence disciplines.

-Distributed Software Engineering research addresses the challenges of building dependable, adaptive and secure distributed systems.
+Software Engineering research addresses the challenges of building dependable, adaptive and secure distributed systems.